OBF/obf-docs/code-of-conduct/CODE_OF_CONDUCT.md

 * Show courtesy and respect towards other community members

 Please contact the Code of Conduct Committee by emailing `dedicated Code of Conduct email`.
 The Code of Conduct Committee is established with the volunteer members designated and approved by the OBF Board.
-The committee will be responsible for reviewing and keeping confidentiality of all the reports when enforcing the Code of Conduct.
+The committee will be responsible for reviewing and keeping confidentiality of all incident reports when enforcing the Code of Conduct.

 ## 2. OBF Code of Conduct in detail